 3. The value of science gateways in the e-infrastructures landscape

 Science gateways are a key component of the future digital research environment, enabling researchers to utilize a global network of interacting digital platforms to access and share the leading-edge data and tools that are critical for their research.
 They both facilitate, and are supported by, broader movements such as open research, open science, open source software and open data.
-Consequently, science gateways are valuable to a range of stakeholders: individual researchers, research communities, research organizations and institutions, industry, government and funding agencies
+Consequently, science gateways are valuable to a range of stakeholders: individual researchers, research communities, research organizations and institutions, industry, government and funding agencies.

 Defining science gateways in terms of common characteristics and functionality assists in identifying their value to their stakeholders.
 Science gateways lower barriers by hiding the complexity of the underlying digital research infrastructure and simplifying access to best-practice tools, data and resources, thereby democratizing their usage.
 They can enable collaboration and build communities, sharing data and analyses among multidisciplinary and geographically dispersed research groups, leading to increased openness.
 They can enable research to be undertaken more efficiently through the provision of modelling and other software and hardware resources through a single portal, and enable research to be undertaken that would not otherwise be conducted.
 Researchers no longer need to be physically co-located because resources can be globally distributed, and this also enables inclusion of less advantaged researchers/institutions.
 By sharing resources across multiple institutions, the costs of setting up and supporting research infrastructure is lowered, as each institution is no longer required to support a replica of data, compute and tools at their site.
 For gateways that are open source, their very building and evolution can be democratized.